dhruvanshiShah/virtual_mouse/README.md

 # virtual_mouse
-Index finger helps to move the cursor and use two fingers to select the point
+Designed a Python-based AI system using openCV for mouse control.
+Utilizing real-time camera input, the system detects hand landmarks and tracks gesture patterns, eliminating the need for a physical mouse.
+The index finger helps to track the pointer and mid-finger is used to select the point.
+The smoothness and frame margin can be controlled by updating the respective variables.

 #### Installation
 ````bash